tingerrr/hydra/src/lib.typ

 /// The context passed to various callbacks contains the resolved top-margin, the current location,
 /// as well as the binding direction, self and ancestor element selectors.
 ///
-/// - ..sel: The element to look for, to use other elements than headings, read the documentation on
+/// - ..sel (any): The element to look for, to use other elements than headings, read the
-///   selectors.
-This can be an element function or selector, an integer declaring a heading level,
+///   documentation on selectors.
+This can be an element function or selector, an integer declaring
-///   or a string/content declaring a range of heading levels.
+///   a heading level, or a string/content declaring a range of heading levels.
 /// - prev-filter (function): A function which receives the context, previous and next element and
 ///   returns if they are eligible for display.
 This function is called at most once.
 The next
 ///   element may be none.